 A significant challenge is that there is a stigma attached to TB amongst the East Timorese community.
 We will focus therefore on broader prevention and living well within this community in Crewe.
-This will be complemented by a parallel piece for GPs and TB nurses on cultural competency training to build trust and encourage community members to access TB screening.
+This is supported by GPs, TB nurses and midwifery with the shared goal of building trust and encouraging community members to access primary care services including TB screening.